Wyamio/Wyam.Web/input/recipes/docs/theme.md

   This is the main variables file for Bootstrap.
 You can use it to adjust colors, fonts, etc. Just be sure that you copy the original file before making any changes so that you maintain all the variables that Bootstrap needs.

-- **`/assets/css/master.less`**
+- **`/assets/css/override.less`**

-  You can use this file to define additional CSS styles for your site that you might use on specific pages.
+  You can use this file to define additional CSS styles.
 You can also define CSS override styles in this file since it's included after the main Bootstrap and theme CSS files.

 - **`/assets/img/logo.png`**